 Last year Nunavut came last in the Conference Board of Canada’s annual food report card, with many experts stating that food insecurity in the territory should be considered a national crisis.
 The move to establish official government-sanctioned food safety standards for the territory’s traditional foods is seen as being a major step in the right direction for Nunavut.
 The Northwest Territories have been experimenting with similar Indigenous food programs in a new government facility, proving the high demand for food safety guidelines regarding traditional foods.

-For information on the online and classroom-based food safety training offered by Food Safety Market, visit our website or contact us today by email at email@example.com or by telephone at 888-829-3177!
+For more information about the online and in-class food safety training offered by the experts at Food Safety Market, visit the enroll page here.